Savannah Comics

 We used the Hybrid Card Sorting method to reorganize the existing sitemap by laying out all pages and restructuring them.

-We reclassified and merged similar pages, enabling customers to find the information they need more quickly.
+By reclassifying and consolidating similar pages, we made it easier for customers to find the information they need more efficiently.

 This diagram illustrates the hierarchical structure of the redesigned Savannah Comics website, showcasing the relationships between the main pages and their subpages for a seamless user navigation experience.